sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

  1 file changed, 6 insertions(+)
 ```

-To summarize, each time you commit, you create a commit object which represent how the files in the repository look (snapshot), and the commit is identified by a hash string.
+To summarize, each time you commit you create a commit object which represents how the files in the repository look (snapshot) and the commit is identified by a hash string.

 Perfect, but don't leave me just yet.
 From this point on, I'm going to put things in a
-wider context so we can explore more of Git's powers.
+wider context, so we can explore more of Git's powers.

 ## Branches

 Branches are a powerful way to diverge from a history.
 Git automatically creates the
 `master` branch when we run `git init`.
-In the examples above you have seen the following notation: `(HEAD -> master)`.
-It means that we have been working on the `master` branch, more precisely, `HEAD` is a pointer to our selected (checked-out) branch.
-In fact the branch itself is a pointer to our last commit or the last checked-out commit.
-In the last example above, `HEAD` points to `master`, and `master` points to the `ff12e05` commit.
+In the examples above, you saw the following notation: `(HEAD -> master)`.
+It means that we have been working on the `master` branch and, more precisely, `HEAD` is a pointer to our selected (checked-out) branch.
+In fact, the branch itself is a pointer to our last commit or the last checked-out commit.
+In the last example above, `HEAD` points to `master` and `master` points to the `ff12e05` commit.

 To list all of the branches we can run: